Happyish: Synopsis

-Thom Payne (Steve Coogan), a depressed middle-aged man, is confronted with new, younger bosses at the advertising firm at which he works.
+Thom Payne (Steve Coogan), a depressed middle-aged man, is confronted with new, younger bosses at the New York City advertising firm to which he commutes from Woodstock, New York.
 Thom's pursuit of happiness is seriously compromised and he finds he must content himself with feeling "happyish."
 His wife, Lee (Kathryn Hahn), is an artist who angrily struggles with balancing her work and motherhood.

 Development and production

 Shalom Auslander first pitched the show, then titled Pigs in Shit, to Showtime in fall 2011, and spent more than a year trying to get Philip Seymour Hoffman on board to play the lead character.
 Auslander has said that Hoffman expressed interest in the show from the start, but the casting was held up due to "endless lawyering."
 A pilot was shot with Hoffman in the lead role, but after his death on February 2, 2014, it appeared that the project would be discontinued.
 David Nevins, President of Showtime, came to Auslander in summer 2014, and broached the idea of finding a new star.
 Names including John C. Reilly, Steve Carell, Will Ferrell, Edward Norton, Woody Harrelson and Kevin Kline were considered until Steve Coogan signed on for the lead role in October 2014.

 Filming for the new pilot took place in Woodstock, New York from December 9–11, 2014.
 Part of the pilot was filmed at a house in the Byrdcliffe Art Colony, and additional locations were scouted in the neighborhood.
 Exterior shots were filmed at the "Welcome to Woodstock" sign on Route 212, Taco Juan's, the Golden Notebook, and at the Woodstock Library.
 After it was picked up to series by Showtime, filming was moved to New York City, but the crew returned to Woodstock around Christmas time to film the remaining exterior shots for the rest of the series.

 On January 12, 2015, Showtime announced the series pickup of Happyish, exactly one year after it was originally announced at a Television Critics Association session in 2014.
 Showtime announced the series would premiere on April 26, 2015.
 However, the series premiered as a sneak preview on April 5, 2015.
 The series finale aired on June 28, 2015.